 Per Capita's recent research into gender equality in Australia found that a significant gender pay gap persists, even for female professionals in law and medicine.
 Despite their equal or higher representation at graduate levels, and equitable starting salaries, women are much less likely to advance to the highest professional levels in both law and medicine: only 33% of women (half the rate of female graduates in the profession) go on to become equity partners in law firms, and just 12% of surgeons in Australia are women.
 We found that this is directly attributable to the fact that it is generally Australian women who interrupt their careers, and elect to work part-time, to accommodate the needs of their families, thus impeding their career progression.

 While the Australian legal sector makes modest progress in addressing gender equity issues, as a country we have slipped from 15th in 2006 to 44th in 2020.
 Twenty-nine places in just 14 years (data from PerCapita).
 Of further concern now is that (according to the ABS) the effect of the pandemic is seeing that 11.5 percent of women have reduced their working hours as opposed to 7.5 percent of men.
 The Australian Lawyers Alliance suggests that "If we are to ensure that this pandemic does not set back the cause of gender equality by a generation, we must act deliberately to minimise discrimination through unintended outcomes".

 Improving gender equality builds stronger societies, economies, businesses and individuals.
 It boosts the productivity and performance of organisations and the economy.

-The Workplace Gender Equality Agency has documented a range of organisational benefits and gender equality tips that demonstrate this.
+The Workplace Gender Equality Agency has documented business case tools with a range of business case tools including organisational benefits and gender equality tips that demonstrate this.